dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-2/2-set-up-the-dagster-project.md

 1. Run `dagster dev`  from the directory.
 2. Navigate to the Dagster UI ([`http://localhost:3000`](http://localhost:3000/)) in your browser.
-3. Open the asset graph by clicking **Assets > View global asset lineage**.
+3. Open the asset graph by clicking **Assets > View global asset lineage** and confirm the asset graph you see matches the graph below.
-3. Click **Materialize all** to materialize all the assets in the project. **For partitioned assets**, you can materialize just the most recent partition:

    ![The Asset Graph in the Dagster UI](/images/dagster-dbt/lesson-2/asset-graph.png)

+4. Let's confirm that you can materialize these assets by:
+   1. Navigating to **Overview > Jobs**
+   2. Clicking on the `trip_update_job` job and then **Materialize all...**.
+   3. When prompted to select a partition, materialize the most recent one (`2023-03-01`).
+It will start a run/backfill and your assets should materialize successfully.